Extra Values - People¶

 Create a Standard Extra Value named NewMember, make it a checkbox type, then add the values (checkbox items) that are the various steps for a new church member.
 The Extra Value named New Member would appear on every record, and you would select each value as they complete it.

 These fields and the values are added to individual records as needed.
 Use Adhoc Extra Values if only a select group of people will have data for this field.
-There is no need to display something on every record when only a few people will actually have data.
+This will help keep your database records more tidy.

 Note